The infinitesimal characters of discrete series for real spherical spaces: Appendix A: Invariant Sobolev Lemma

 \end{proof}

 \begin{proof}[Proof of Lemma \ref{Invariant Sobolev Lemma}] We will prove that there exists a constant $C>0$ such that for every non-negative smooth density $\phi$ on $\hat Z$ and every $x\in G$

 On the left-hand side $\phi$ is considered as a function on $G$ that transforms under the right-action of $\hat H$ with the modular character.
-The lemma then follows from (\ref{integral inequality}) and the local Sobolev lemma at $e\in G$, applied to $f(\dotvar z)$ as a function on $G$.
+Before giving the proof of \eqref{integral inequality} we derive the lemma from it.
+By the local Sobolev lemma, applied to the function $f(\dotvar z)$ on $G$, we obtain the following bound by the $k$-th Sobolev norm of $f(\dotvar z)$ over the neighborhood $B$ of $e\in G$:

+The constant $C$ is independent of $f$ and $z$.
+Choose $x\in G$ such that $z=xH$.
+Using \eqref{integral inequality} for the square of each derivative up to $k$ of $\Omega_f$, we also have